boltops-tools/terraspace-docs/_docs/dependencies/tfvars.md

 ### Mock Values

-When running `terraspace plan all`, the dependent stacks may not have been applied yet.
+When running `terraspace all plan`, the dependent stacks may not have been applied yet.
 You can provide mock values so the plan can be successful.
 Example:

 app/stacks/instance/tfvars/base.tfvars